stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Your Cloudflare config is being screwy & blocking my wife’s IP (which has been the same IP for over a year) which is screwing up her stream." by @[alexanderhanff](https://twitter.com/alexanderhanff/status/1115660493669191680)

 "Cloudflare's WAF blocking Googlebot.
 Is this accurate?
 Even this morning I woke up and noticed another page dropped" by @[madhacks](https://twitter.com/madhacks/status/1114577907114856448)

+"I'm super tired of websites deciding what I want, or indeed who I am, based on my current geolocation." by @[storyneedle](https://twitter.com/storyneedle/status/1084821216597135360)

+"I’m fucking tired of cloudflare and their nonsense grandstanding about DoH." by @[JumpyBirdBird](https://twitter.com/JumpyBirdBird/status/1065536618667270145)

 "You have Cloudflare on your website and you're blocking access from entire countries?" by @[dec23k](https://twitter.com/dec23k/status/1111961153742213121)